International Health Insurance for Expats in Singapore

 In short: They can’t.
 In Singapore, only citizens and permanent residents – known as PRs – are covered by public healthcare.
 The term “permanent resident” means something different in Singapore than it does in Europe, where permanent residency is relatively easy to apply for.
 Singapore’s PRs have a very specific kind of status that can only be acquired after years and years of residency and an application to the Ministry of Manpower.
 Most expats in Singapore aren’t PRs – and they never will be.
 They’re people who hold visas such as the employment pass, the dependant pass, and the S-pass.
 As such, they aren’t able to contribute to the Central Provident Fund (CPF) which helps fund public healthcare.

-For all intents and purposes, foreigners aren’t covered by national medical insurance in Singapore.
-They don’t qualify for Medishield.
+For all intents and purposes, foreigners aren’t covered by national Singapore insurance.
+They don’t qualify for Medishield Life as they are not citizens or permanent residents.
 They have to pay completely out of pocket for their medical care unless they have private health insurance, either purchased privately or provided by an employer.